1. Processes

 This entire procedure is done to avoid that the kernel must modify the user stack to put the necessary values on it, but rather do it from within code which is inherently ABI compatible.

-A thread is automatically destroyed once the entry function finishes execution.
+A task is automatically destroyed once the entry function finishes execution.

 To stop execution from an arbitrary point, the g_exit